Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ## Precautions

-Processing payments to and from the CSC Ledger naturally comes with some risks, so a gateway should be sure to take care in implementing these processes.
+Processing payments to and from the STM Ledger naturally comes with some risks, so a gateway should be sure to take care in implementing these processes.
 We recommend the following precautions:

 - Protect yourself against reversible deposits.
-CSC Ledger payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
-Scammers can abuse this to take their fiat money back by canceling a deposit after receiving CasinoCoin issuances.
+STM Ledger payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
+Scammers can abuse this to take their fiat money back by canceling a deposit after receiving Stoxum issuances.
-- When sending into the CSC Ledger, specify the issuing address as the issuer of the currency.
+- When sending into the STM Ledger, specify the issuing address as the issuer of the currency.
 Otherwise, you might accidentally use paths that deliver the same currency issued by other addresses.
-- Before sending a payment into the CSC Ledger, double check the cost of the payment.
+- Before sending a payment into the STM Ledger, double check the cost of the payment.
 A payment from your operational address to a customer should not cost more than the destination amount plus any [transfer fee](#transferrate) you have set.
-- Before processing a payment out of CasinoCoin, make sure you know the customer's identity.
+- Before processing a payment out of Stoxum, make sure you know the customer's identity.
 This makes it harder for anonymous attackers to scam you.
 Most anti-money-laundering regulations require this anyway.
-This is especially important because the users sending money from the CSC Ledger could be different than the ones that initially received the money in the CSC Ledger.
+This is especially important because the users sending money from the STM Ledger could be different than the ones that initially received the money in the STM Ledger.
-- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending CSC Ledger transactions.
+- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending STM Ledger transactions.
 - [Robustly monitor for incoming payments](#robustly-monitoring-for-payments), and read the correct amount.
 Don't mistakenly credit someone the full amount if they only sent a [partial payment](reference-transaction-format.html#partial-payments).
-- Track your obligations and balances within the CSC Ledger, and compare with the assets in your collateral account.
+- Track your obligations and balances within the STM Ledger, and compare with the assets in your collateral account.
 If they do not match up, stop processing withdrawals and deposits until you resolve the discrepancy.
 - Avoid ambiguous situations.
 We recommend the following:
-    - Enable the [`DisallowCSC` flag](#disallowcsc) for the issuing address and all operational addresses, so customers do not accidentally send you CSC.
-(Private exchanges should *not* set this flag, since they trade CSC normally.)
+    - Enable the [`DisallowSTM` flag](#disallowSTM) for the issuing address and all operational addresses, so customers do not accidentally send you STM.
+(Private exchanges should *not* set this flag, since they trade STM normally.)
     - Enable the [`RequireDest` flag](#requiredest) for the issuing address and all operational addresses, so customers do not accidentally send a payment without the destination tag to indicate who should be credited.
     - Enable the [`RequireAuth` flag](#requireauth) on all operational addresses so they cannot issue currency by accident.
 - Monitor for suspicious or abusive behavior.
-For example, a user could repeatedly send funds into and out of the CSC Ledger, as a denial of service attack that effectively empties an operational address's balance.
-Suspend customers whose addresses are involved in suspicious behavior by not processing their CSC Ledger payments.
+For example, a user could repeatedly send funds into and out of the STM Ledger, as a denial of service attack that effectively empties an operational address's balance.
+Suspend customers whose addresses are involved in suspicious behavior by not processing their STM Ledger payments.

-## Trading on CasinoCoin
+## Trading on Stoxum

-After the issuances have been created in the CSC Ledger, they can be freely transferred and traded by CSC Ledger users.
+After the issuances have been created in the STM Ledger, they can be freely transferred and traded by STM Ledger users.
 There are several consequences of this situation:

-- Anyone can buy/sell EUR.ACME on CasinoCoin.
-If ACME issues multiple currencies on CasinoCoin, a separate trust line is necessary for each.
+- Anyone can buy/sell EUR.ACME on Stoxum.
+If ACME issues multiple currencies on Stoxum, a separate trust line is necessary for each.
-    - This includes CSC Ledger users who do not have an account in ACME Exchange's systems.
+    - This includes STM Ledger users who do not have an account in ACME Exchange's systems.
 To withdraw the funds successfully from ACME, users still have to register with ACME.
-    - Optionally, ACME uses the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR.ACME in the CSC Ledger.
+    - Optionally, ACME uses the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR.ACME in the STM Ledger.
-    - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the CSC Ledger, so that the user can no longer trade in the gateway's issuances.
+    - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the STM Ledger, so that the user can no longer trade in the gateway's issuances.
-- CSC Ledger users trading and sending EUR.ACME to one another requires no intervention by ACME.
+- STM Ledger users trading and sending EUR.ACME to one another requires no intervention by ACME.
-- All exchanges and balances in the CSC Ledger are publicly viewable.
+- All exchanges and balances in the STM Ledger are publicly viewable.

-The following diagram depicts an CSC Ledger payment sending 2EUR.ACME from Alice to Charlie.
-ACME can query the CSC Ledger to see updates to its balances any time after the transaction has occurred:
+The following diagram depicts an STM Ledger payment sending 2EUR.ACME from Alice to Charlie.
+ACME can query the STM Ledger to see updates to its balances any time after the transaction has occurred:

 ![Diagram: Alice's sends 2 EUR.ACME from her trust line to Charlie's](img/e2g-03.png)